The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 One Touch Operation

-In order to save battery, after about three minutes of being on pause mode the Tactacam 6.0 will turn off, vibrating again to let you know.
+In order to save battery, the Tactacam 6.0 will turn off after about three minutes of being in pause mode and vibrate again to let you know it changed modes of service.

 In case I didn’t emphasize it enough, the Tactacam remote works the same, and all cameras connected to it can be controlled exactly the same way – just by pushing one button!

-We’ve enjoyed using our Tactacam 6.0 to capture POV footage without the fisheye look.
-Being able to go back and watch some of our favorite kill shots has been a blast, and the Tactacam makes it easy to do.
+We’ve enjoyed using our Tactacam 6.0 camera to capture POV footage without the fisheye look.
+It’s been a blast to go back and watch some of our favorite kill shots, and the Tactacam makes it easy to do so.

-If we were looking more to self-film hunts or interviews, there may be other, more appropriate options.
+If we were looking more to self-film hunts or interviews, there may be other, more appropriate options, including some tips to Video Your Deer Hunt like a Pro.
 Here are a few Pros and Cons to the Tactacam 6.0:

 PROS

-- Touch screen allows for clear Live View
+- The touch screen allows for a clear Live View

-- Touch screen also provides easy switch between default mods
+- The touch screen also provides an easy switch between default mods

 - Battery cap is much easier to use

-- New shape makes it easier to level the camera
+- The new shape makes it easier to level the camera

 - All Tactacam batteries and the remote work with this camera

-- New bow stabilizer mount is easier to use
+- The new bow stabilizer mount is easier to use

 - Upgrades to image stabilization do take some of the “shock” out of the shot

-- Mounts for Tactacam 6.0 will work with other style Tactacam cameras
+- Mounts for Tactacam 6.0 will work with other styles of Tactacam cameras

-- Easily capture those kills shots so you can experience them all over again.
+- Easily capture those kill shots so you can experience them all over again.

 CONS